PaquayS/python_password_manager/README.md

  Be aware that if you lose your .txt file or it gets wiped the passwords are gone, so it's always good to save a copy of it somewhere.

+ Spacing in show all becomes messy for Site and UID inputs longer than 31 in length

  To Do: